Sicilia (Roman province): Augustan reorganisation

 At the end of the conflict between the triumvirs and Sextus Pompey, Sicily was devastated: cities and countryside had been damaged by warfare and a lot of land remained uncultivated because the proprietors were dead or had fled, or their land had been confiscated by Octavian as punishment.
 A portion of Sicily remained imperial property, while large areas, probably in the Plain of Catania, were given to Agrippa.
 When he died, the majority of his property passed to Augustus and it is possible that other Sicilian land came into Augustus' possession in a similar way.
 Other farmland, especially on the eastern and northern coasts, was given to Italian veterans who had served in Augustus' legions.

 Augustus carried out an administrative reorganisation of the empire as a whole and of the province of Sicily in particular.
-A number of coloniae – cities composed of veterans – were established by Augustus on Sicily, but the exact chronology is unclear.
+A number of coloniae were established by Augustus for his veterans on Sicily, but the exact chronology is unclear.
 We know for certain that the first measures were taken in 36 BC, when Tauromenium was made into a colonia.
 Subsequently, Augustus visited Sicily in 22 or 21 BC, the first stop on a journey through the empire, and other reforms were carried out.
 At the end of the process, six Sicilian cities had become coloniae: Syracuse, Tauromenium, Panormus, Catania, Tyndaris, and Thermae Himerenses.
 The influx of population represented by these foundations may have been intended to compensate for a demographic slump resulting from the war with Sextus Pompey, or from Augustus' excoriation of the island after his victory.
-It is not clear what happened to the pre-existing Greek inhabitants of these cities: this fact is interesting because normally the citizens of coloniae had Roman citizenship and could therefore participate in the highest levels of the Roman state.
+It is not clear what happened to the existing Greek inhabitants of these cities as normally the citizens of coloniae had Roman citizenship and could therefore participate in the highest levels of the Roman state.
 It may be that these privileges were restricted to the aristocracy.
 In any case, the influx of Italian veterans played a decisive role in the diffusion of Latin language in Sicily.

-Messina, Lipara, and perhaps Lilybaeum, Agregentum, and Halaesa were made into municipia – a status significantly lower than that of colonia.
+Messina, Lipara, and perhaps Lilybaeum, Agregentum, and Halaesa were made into municipia, a status significantly lower than that of colonia.
 No veterans were settled in these settlements; they were simply compensated for their loyalty by Augustus.

-Centuripa, Notum, and Segesta were converted into "Latin" cities, while the remaining cities retained the same status that they had had since the creation of the province in the third century BC – foreign communities under the control of Rome.
+Centuripa, Notum, and Segesta were converted into "Latin" cities, while the remaining cities retained their status as foreign communities under the control of Rome.

-None of the privileges conceded to the various centres automatically implied exemption from paying tribute to Rome.
+None of the privileges conceded to the various centres implied exemption from paying tribute to Rome.
 It is reasonable to presume that, like other coloniae outside Italy, the Sicilian coloniae paid tribute.
 The grain tithe was replaced by the stipendium, a property tax, and there may also have been a poll tax.
 It is possible that Augustus made this reform as a result of the new role played by Egypt as the source of the grain supply, although the produce of the Emperor's Sicilian farms continued to be sent to Rome.